Lemoncode/react-hooks-by-example/12-set-state-func/Readme.md

 - While the call is in progress the discount field changes.
 - In the server's response we multiply the order total by the discount.

-What discount value do you think the old or the new will apply? ...
-Grats!!!!, the old Why? ... let's think about a closure, we don't stop having a parent function that has died, that maintains the values ​​by the principle of closure and that reads the values ​​that it had at that moment What happens with the new values ​​are generated in another life ... that is, in another call to the function where everything starts again).
+What discount value do you think will be appled, the old or the new one? ...
+Ouch!, the old one, Why? ... let's think about a closure, the parent function execution finished (the async call is on it's way) the parent function execution is dead, but following the closure principle, this values will be kept in the heap until the async call is completed, What happens with the new values?
+They ​​are generated in _second life_ ... that is, in another call to the function where everything starts again).

 Let's see this with an example.